visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 as general *housekeeping* or *low-hanging fruit* type issues.

-Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting **Customer Response** and developing a practice of continuously resolving general housekeeping or low-hanging fruit type issues arising from **Customer Response** inquiries.
+Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting SRE activities and developing a practice of continuously resolving general housekeeping or low-hanging fruit type issues arising from SRE inquiries.

 Consequently, another key role of the **Primary** is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the **Primary**